johnperry-math/DynGB/README.md

 depending on how agreeable your system finds the last one I pushed from.
 (I'm afraid I haven't quite figured out autotools.)

+If you are on macOS (as I sometimes am) and have installed PPL, GLPK, etc. via ports or brew or some other such system, you will need to specify the include and link directories using something along these lines:

+   ../configure LDFLAGS='-L/opt/local/lib' CPPFLAGS='-I/opt/local/include'

+If you want compiler flags such as `-Ofast` etc., go ahead and specify them with `CPPFLAGS` while you're at it.

 Depending on what I'm working on at the moment, some older stuff may not actually work.
 I do try to keep things in order.